prabhjeetsingh1997/travelProject/README.md

 The login screen will appear.

-To login, I am going to provide the user-email ids and password below.

-**System Administrator Account :**

-email : admin@example.com

-password : codeinsect

-**Manager Account :**

-email :  manager@example.com

-password : codeinsect

-**Employee Account :**

-email : employee@example.com

-password : codeinsect

-Once you logged in with System Administrator account, you can create user or edit previous user if you want.

 **Youtube Links :**

 [CodeIgniter Admin Panel Demo](https://youtu.be/RFRXUd8LHUM) : This video contain the demo of CodeIgniter Admin Panel.